 Domain names you own could be your most expensive to do list.
 What’s more a domain without a valid SSL will show up in all modern browsers as an insecure content.
-In this blog post, I will explain how to minimize the cost of owning multiple wildcard SSL-protected domains using Cloudflare and set them up with Github Pages, Heroku or NGINX.
+In this tutorial, I will explain how to minimize the cost of owning multiple wildcard SSL-protected domains using Cloudflare and set them up with Github Pages, Heroku or NGINX.

 After I did not renew yet another domain for one of my not-so-profitable-yet side projects I decided to change a strategy.
 Now I am hosting most of my projects on subdomains of one root domain: apki.io.
 I’ve used it for a couple of projects so far:

 My only cost is the yearly renewal of the root domain.
 Each of these sites has a grade A SSL which works in all the browsers.
 Here’s how you can do it: